-Part of fulfilling the mission of No One Left Behind is supporting our chapters in their creative efforts to effectively assist Special Immigrant Visa (SIV) families with their transition to new lives in the U.S.
+Part of fulfilling the mission of No One Left Behind is assisting Special Immigrant Visa (SIV) families with their transition to new lives in the U.S.

-NOLB has helped over 40 SIV families acquire a vehicle through our Wheels to Work program in our Rochester, NY chapter.
+NOLB has helped over 40 SIV families acquire a vehicle through our Wheels to Work program in our Rochester, NY.
 We need your financial support to continue this and other important programs that are at the core of our mission.

 Cars are a necessary part of life in western New York where brutal winters and poor public transportation mean that a car is essential to stable employment and self-sufficiency.
-To help SIV families address this employment and lifestyle challenge, NOLB’s Rochester Chapter runs a “Wheels-to-Work” program.
+To help SIV families address this employment and lifestyle challenge, NOLB runs a “Wheels-to-Work” program.

 Because of a donation in our Wheels-to-Work program, we were able to purchase a 2008 Ford Focus for Saifadden three days before he started working full time and he was able to get completely off of social services benefits and Medicaid.
 He also completed forklift training, and in April of 2018, accepted a higher-paying job at Xerox’s campus in Webster, NY.